bazi84/readingnotesrepo-201/lectureNote07.md

 # Forms in html

+## Today we leaned the structure of forms in html and how to listen and receive inputs using JS.

   - forms take in data from the user and do something with it.
   -  the default behavior of the form submission  is wierd - there is a prevent default() default of forms is to erase all of the content the user entered.
   -  all form data comes in as string data